Home

 Other traditional Thai art centers are started by private efforts; individuals or communities keen on preserving the arts.
 A prominent example would be Thai silk and Jim Thompson comes to mind.
 Please see Jim Thompson outlets in Bangkok.

 The traditional Thai art center Ban Chang Thai or the House of Thai Artisans, preserves the art of puppet making, painting and miniature Khon masks.
 The center is also renowned for Muay Thai, popularly known as Thai boxing.
-To get there, please see the map to Ban Chang Thai.

 Classical puppets at Ban Chang Thai